-Ragna cracked her neck and put on her clothes.
-No matter what would happen, she would move on.
+Ragna cracked her neck and put on her uniform.
+No matter what happened, she would move on.
 She was on a mission – neither god-sent nor for her kingdom.
 But one for her family, for their happiness, and for justice itself.

-She opened the door and walked through it.
+She opened the door and entered the world outside the room.

 The waves ascended from the ocean.
 Rising and falling, they played an eternal rhythm of sound and water.
-Against the grey bark of a single tree, the sea stirred.
-It had emerged from the dark and unknown depths of the ocean.
+Against the grey bark of a single tree that had emerged from the depths of the ocean, the sea stirred.

-What was beyond the surface, in the abyss, forever enclosed from the light?
+What was beyond the surface, in the abyss that the light could never reach?

 Ragna stared at the tree.
 It was a drill that pierced the heavens.
 She floated in the water, yet her body was dry.
-Its branches, she couldn’t see.
+Not a drop touched her as if a hydrophobic membrane covered her.
+The tree’s branches, she couldn’t see them.
 Each of them was a window into another world.
 Some were familiar.
-She had been there before or had heard of them.
-Some were happy places, others, eldritch locations beyond her capability to understand.
-Many worlds were within the realms of reason, but most were fake.
-One connected to hers through a door covered in spider webs – and the void.
-An unknown but true world, she neither could nor should enter.
+Others, eldritch locations beyond her capability to understand.
+One branch connected to this world through a door.
+Spider webs – and the void– covered the portal that led to a world, she neither could nor should enter.

 He said it didn’t matter.
-That door was unrelated to her story.
+That door didn’t relate to her story.
 It only existed for the sake of this universe’s principles: to prevent self-immolation through reactionary instability by mingling a cross point between opposite realities.
 Ragna just accepted his words.
 She couldn’t hope to understand them in the first place.

 Sven was here.
 He had just arrived.
 It felt like ages when they had last seen each other.
 Sven pulled her out of the water into his warm embrace.
 All strength in her body vanished.
 Her fingers caressed his blank face.